-Definition This measure is determined using vehicle traffic volume and segment length (in miles) divided by the population Source FDOT mileage reports, US Census/ACS Reporting Period VMT is reported yearly.
+Definition This measure is determined using vehicle traffic volume and segment length (in miles) divided by the popula Source FDOT mileage reports, US Census/ACS Reporting PeriodVMT is reported yearly.
 Appropriate level for Application This measure will be reported systemwide.
 Federal Guidance This is not a specific area in the FHWA performance measures requirements.

-Table 22.
-Number of Annual Passenger Miles Performance Measure Background Information

-Definition This measure is the number of annual unlinked passenger trips (or the number of boardings on public transportation vehicles) multiplied by the system's average trip length (in miles).
-Source National Transit Database (NTD) Reporting Period Annual passenger miles are reported yearly.
-Appropriate level for Application This measure will be reported systemwide.
-Federal Guidance This is not a specific area in the FHWA performance measures requirements.
+Fable 22.
+Number of Annual Pass Definition enger Miles Performance Measure Background Information This measure is the number of annual unlinked passenger trips (or the number of boardings on public transportation vehicles) multiplied by the system's average trip length (in miles).
+Source Source Reporting Period transportation vehicles) multiplied by the system's average trip length (in miles). transportation vehicles) multiplied by the system's average trip length (in miles).
+National Transit Database (NTD)